Sauerland-Express: Current operations

 The contract for the operation of the Sauerland-Express from 2016 as part of the Sauerland network was let to DB Regio.
-The rolling stock to be used as part of a replacement concept, will be DMUs of the Link type (II or III) from the Polish manufacturer Pesa SA.
-The new trains for the Sauerland network will only available from December 2018.
-The delivery delay must be bridged by replacement rolling stock.
+The rolling stock now used, are DMUs of the Link type (II or III) from the Polish manufacturer Pesa SA.
+The new trains for the Sauerland network were only available from December 2018.
+The delivery delay was bridged by replacement rolling stock.
 Most of the operations of the Sauerland-Express between Warburg and Kassel were abandoned during this process, this form of transport instead being provided by extending the RE 11 "Rhein-Hellweg-Express" (Düsseldorf – Duisburg – Dortmund – Hamm – Paderborn – Kassel-Wilhelmshöhe).